 These experiments will determine the efficacy of CAW as a therapeutic agent to promote functional resilience to age-related challenges and thereby facilitate its translation to a clinical trial in older adults.
 Additionally, this study will establish a methodological platform that can be used in future studies with any promising botanical to provide the necessary in vivo testing to move towards clinical testing.

 This project will use several preclinical models including mouse primary neurons, mouse brain slices, and Drosophila melanogaster (fruit flies) to explore mechanisms and active compounds of Centella asiatica (CA; “gotu kola”) and Withania somnifera (WS; “ashwagandha”).
-These two herbs have considerable evidence to suggest that they can improve cognition, sleep and mood, all of which may be compromised in normal aging.
+Studies on these two herbs have provided considerable evidence to suggest that they can improve cognition, sleep and mood, all of which may be compromised in normal aging.
 Learn more about these botanicals.
 The chosen assays are related to functional effects or specific mechanisms and neurotransmitters that may influence cognition, sleep or mood.